balintgersey/PartIII-Astrostatistics/README.md

 **IMPORTANT: Starting Saturday, 27 Jan, we will meet in a bigger room, MR5, to better accomodate the attendance.**

-**Example Sheet 2 and datasets uploaded!
+**Example Sheet 3 and dataset uploaded!
+Because of scheduling conflicts,
-Example class on Fri, 02 Mar at 2:00pm in MR5.
-HAVE FUN!**
+the Example class is on Monday, 10 Mar at 15:30pm in MR14.**

 Office Hours: Fridays @ 1pm
 Statistical Laboratory